 For a country with the second-largest population in the world, developing venture solutions to address the climate crisis is of utmost importance.
 Currently, India is the world’s fourth-largest emitter of carbon emissions after China, the US, and the EU.
-Similar to the rest of the world in India also global warming is leading to an increase in temperature and frequency of extreme events such as floods.
+Similar to the rest of the world, in India global warming is also leading to an increase in temperature and the frequency of extreme events such as floods.
 In addition, the mismanagement of urban waste and poor air quality is having severe health impacts on the lives of India with increasing malnutrition and child stunting.
-Also, the changing health and rain patterns in India due to climate change are impacting the sectors such as agriculture, increasing the poverty and displacement through flooding, higher cost of living, and lack of availability of food and land.
+Also, the changing health and rain patterns in India due to climate change are impacting the sectors such as agriculture, increasing poverty and displacement through flooding, higher cost of living, and lack of availability of food and land.

 With the help of global policy shifts and regulatory tailwinds, both businesses and consumers are now becoming increasingly proactive about the need for an energy transition away from carbon-intensive fossil fuels.
 However, the definition of climate has now become broader than clean fuels and renewable alternatives to power generation.
 It includes all solutions aimed at decarbonizing the planet, specifically electric transportation, real estate, sustainable agriculture, waste management, circular economy, water conservation, sustainable FMCG products, and forestry management.
 Climate tech also includes innovative efforts to curb emissions such as carbon capture and storage, and the enablement of carbon management through transparent accounting.

-Where does India stand in Climate Tech?
+Where does India stand in climate tech?